wikipeja/lazyjep/README.md

 # lazyjep
-A vibe coded project to improve initial drafts into a more detailed explanation, as fit to my current role.
+An HTML vibe coded project to improve initial drafts into a more detailed explanation, as fit to my current role.